-Sometime back, we wrote about compressing videos using HandBrake, where, you need to choose which combination of bitrate and resolution you’ll use to compress your video.
-Take a look at all the options that HandBrake provides – it is mind-boggling!
+Sometime back, we wrote about compressing videos using HandBrake, where you need to choose which combination of bitrate and resolution you’ll use to compress your video.
+Look at all the options HandBrake provides – it is mind-boggling!

 What would you do?